-In 2017, Nguyen Huu Hoang (born in 1999, from Son La) became a new student majoring in Information Technology at the Academy of Posts and Telecommunications Technology with high expectations from himself and his family.
-In the first two years of university, he completed his studies well and always ranked at the top of his class in his exam results.
+In 2017, Nguyen Huu Hoang (born in 1999, from Son La province) became a freshman in Information Technology at the Posts and Telecommunications Institute of Technology, with high expectations from himself and his family.
+During his first two years of university, he excelled academically and consistently ranked among the top students in his class.

 Willing to drop out of school to work part-time